eucalyptus-viminalis/interframe/README.md

   - usage: The API routes return a valid response that adheres to the Farcaster Frames spec
   - website: [Farcaster Frame spec](https://docs.farcaster.xyz/reference/frames/spec)
 - `Airstack`: A GraphQL API for decentralized social graphs and Ethereum+ blockchains
-  - usage: Airstack is used to deduct Farcaster-related information about a token.
-E.g. using `TokenBalances` query to calculate what percentage of the holder base are verified Farcaster accounts
+  - usage: Airstack is used to deduce Farcaster-related information about a token.
+E.g. using `TokenBalances` query to calculate what percentage of the holder base are verified Farcaster accounts.
+It is also being used for the query string search functionality on `/api/search/results` route.
   - website: [Airstack](https://www.airstack.xyz/)